justmartin/where-2/README.md

 Visit 'http://localhost:3000/'

+## Usage

-From here, you can enter an amount in USD.
+From home, you can enter an amount in USD.
 This serves as the user's budget for days calculations.
 You will also select a location from the dropdown of available countries.
 Then click 'Explore'.